mgaman/PDUlib/README.md

 Furthermore, in GSM7, there are a number of escaped characters e.g. [ and ].
 These take up 2 septets out of the allowed 160.
 For 16 bits characters (anything not GSM 7) there is space for 1120/8 = 140 octets.
 Each 16 bit character occupies 2 octets which results in 140/2 or 70 characters.
 Wait, there's more.
 Some characters e.g. emojis do not fit in the 16 bit character space so have their own encoding called Surrogate Pairs.
 These occupy 4 octets each.
 Bottom line. no more than 35 emojis per message.
+Remember, 1 or more non-GSM7 characters in a message renders the whole message non-GSM7.
+160 Latin characters can be send as a single message.
+159 Latin characters + 1 Arabic character makes the whole message non-GSM, so needs to be sent as a multi-part message.
 Finally, multi-part messages also use up part of the payload for the User Data Header (UDH).
 For a GSM7 message that will cost you 7 septets, for a non-GSM7 message 4 characters or 2 Surrogate Pairs.
 # Multi-Part Messages
 ## Sending